August 14, 2023

 Market and commodity price round-up

-The S&P/ASX 200 index opened at 8,757.10 on Monday (July 21) and closed at 8,666.90 on Friday (July 25), reflecting a 1.03 percent decline over the period.
+The S&P/ASX 200 index opened at 8,757.1 on Monday (July 21) and closed at 8,666.9 on Friday (July 25).

-As for precious metals, gold demonstrated a 0.22 percent rise in US dollars, going from US$3,350.00 on July 21 to US$3,357.29 by the close of Australian trading July 25.
-On the other hand, gold decreased 0.9 percent in Australian dollars, moving from AU$5,148.63 to AU$5,102.43 over the same period.
+As for precious metals, the gold price rose 0.22 percent in US dollars, going from US$3,350 per ounce on Monday to US$3,357.29 by the close of Australian trading on Friday.
+On the other hand, the yellow metal decreased 0.9 percent in Australian dollars, moving from AU$5,148.63 to AU$5,102.43 over the same period.

-Silver saw a rising slope in US dollars through Friday, starting the week at US$38.18 and closing at US$39.07, showing a 2.33 percent increase.
+Silver saw a rising slope in US dollars through Friday, starting the week at US$38.18 per ounce and closing at US$39.07, showing a 2.33 percent increase.
 In Australian dollars, silver traded at all time highs during the week.
 The metal jumped 1.19 percent, from AU$58.67 to AU$59.37.

 Top ASX mining stocks this week